louismullie/temp-data/markdown_final/3c52aea0-909f-1aee-7bbc-ec6ba73882da.md

 ### Cervical cancer screening for individuals at average risk: 2020 guideline update from the American cancer society [^2bdc641f].
 CA (2020).
 High credibility.

-Cervical cancer screening initiation — the guideline development group "chose to recommend that all individuals begin screening (with primary HPV testing preferred) at age 25 years."
+Cervical cancer screening initiation — the guideline development group "chose to recommend that all individuals begin screening (with primary HPV testing preferred) at age 25 years".

 ---